spidgorny/excel-time-tracking/README.md

 ### Todo

 - [ ] Edit the rate/hour.
 Currently, hardcoded to $50.
-- [ ] Connect to firebase and implement login.
+- [ ] Connect to firebase and implement login. (necessary?)
-- [ ] Export data to JSON for backup and transfer to other apps.
+- [x] Export data to JSON for backup and transfer to other apps.
 - [ ] Allow selecting the currency.
 Currently, auto-detected based on the language of the browser.